JosephMichaelSanchez/Movies-Sagas/README.md

 ## Description
 *Weekend Challenge #6*

-**Now Showing** is an application that generates a list of movies from a database.
+**Now Showing!** is an application that generates a list of movies from a database.
 Users can click an image of the movie's poster, at which time time they are directed to a *Details* page with more information about that movie.
 Details included on that page include, an embedded video of a trailer for the movie, plot description, and the movie's genres.

 [![SS1.png](https://i.postimg.cc/fb1MY13g/SS1.png)](https://postimg.cc/DWdVTjPq)